Bredon Barn

 Bredon Barn is a large 14th-century threshing barn located at Bredon, Worcestershire, England, standing close to the River Avon.

 The barn was built for the Bishops of Worcester, who were the lords of the manor, from local Cotswold stone, measuring approximately 40 by 12 m.
 It has a steep pitched roof covered in Cotswold limestone tiles.
 The interior of the barn is divided into 9 bays by oak posts on stone plinths forming aisles, and carrying the open timber roof.

+The barn was donated to the National Trust in 1951.
 It was badly damaged by fire in 1979, but was fully restored in 1983.
-It is a Scheduled monument and Grade I listed building owned by the National Trust.
+It is a scheduled monument and Grade I listed building.